anukhatri41/CSCE482_Resol/Notebooks/Veronica_Wisor.md

   - aim is to get small on chain program that can send a transaction
   - another aim is to get price monitoring module to notify the on chain program

+**March 7, 2022**
+- in class managed to set up basic on chain program using Anchor
+  - price monitoring module is able to call function in on chain program
+  - on chain function just prints a message

+**March 9, 2022**
+- met with Prof and TA and discussed expectations for CDR after spring break
+- spent time with Grant trying to get serum swap instruction working in order to include Raydium in our transaction module